Notification

 If price action traders use technical indicators, they give them very little weightage when making trading decisions.
 They believe that the price and its movements can be the only trustworthy source of information.
 For example, if a rising stock price shows that investors are buying, the price action will be assessed based on the buying aggressiveness, velocity, historical, and real-time price bids and offers.

-What is price action in the stock market?
+What is Price Action in the Stock Market?

 Price action is the price movement of a financial asset over time and is a vital component in the analysis.
 If price action analysis indicates that the asset price is about to increase, traders might want to go long, and they might want to go short if the price declines.

-After elaborating on ‘what is price action’, let us differentiate it from technical indicators.
+After elaborating on ‘what is price action’ let us differentiate it from technical indicators.

-What is the difference between Price Action, Technical Analysis & Indicators?
+Difference Between Price Action, Technical Analysis & Indicators?

 Technical analysis and indicators involve using numerous calculations to predict asset price movements.
 In contrast, price action uses only the asset price movements.
 Price action indicators trace trading activity on the chart.
 Seasoned traders can spot these indicators easily.